-Next in importance to a sound and well-developed organization, is, the proper application of the force on which the functions of the organs depend.
-When this is unequal, or is not so distributed as to supply each organ with its appropriate share, the vital movement and temperature of necessity become irregular.
-The motive power-which we have ascertained to be vital electricity-can not be unduly concentrated on a particular organ without producing a correspondingly negative state of other portions of the body, and this condition must occasion disorder in the organic action.
+The first, and therefore the most essential condition of vital harmony, is a sound and well developed body.
+When the organs are disproportioned at birth, or their subsequent growth is unequal, there can be no certain and lasting harmony in their functions.
+A perfect organic action is only possible when the organism itself is complete.
+Preciascertained to be vital electricity-can not be unduly concentrated on a particular organ without producing a correspondingly negative state of other portions of the body, and this condition must occasion disorder in the organic action.
 Whatever, therefore, disturbs the nervous forces, and thus interrupts the physical equilibrium, must produce disease.
-And yet-disease being an unnatural state of the system-it requires a more potent cause to permanently destroy the vital balance than to restore the equilibrium when it has been temporarily interrupted.
-For-it will be perceived-when we undertake to derange the forces and functions of our being, we must contend single-handed against Nature; whereas, when we labor to preserve-or to reëstablish if lost-the essential harmony, we have Nature to aid us by her constant and powerful coöperation.
+And yet-disease being an unnatural state of the system it requires a more potent cause to permanently destroy the vital balance than to restore the equilibrium when it has been temporarily interrupted.
+For-it will be perceived when we undertake to derange the forces and functions of our being, we must contend single-handed against Nature; whereas, when we labor to preserve-or to reëstablish if lost-the essential harmony, we have Nature to aid us by her constant and powerful coöperation.